btqdesign/axity-v1/wp-content/plugins/ns-cloner-site-copier/readme.txt

 * All new hook-rich cloning pipeline for developers to extend
 * All new dynamic, responsive admin interface

-If you want even more functionality, [check out our Add-ons and Bundles](http://neversettle.it/ns-cloner-add-ons-features)!
+If you want even more functionality, [check out NS Cloner Pro!](https://neversettle.it/buy/wordpress-plugins/ns-cloner-pro/)!

 = Standard Precautions and Notes =
 * Unlike other similar tools, the NS Cloner supports cloning the main root site at ID=1!
 But please be especially careful with this feature.
 Multisite plugins like BuddyPress add tables at the main (wp_) level of the database.
 There are also several global tables that apply to the network and NOT to the core site.
 The Cloner automatically excludes these global tables out of the gate so that they don't get cloned to all your new sites which will have wp_ID_ as a prefix instead of wp_.
 But tables for other network level plugins that don't apply to the clone could still get copied by the Cloner due to its automation and inability to be aware of the table structure of every plugin out there.
 Our Table Manager add-on is perfect for unique scenarios where you need total table-level cloning control.